SPAM – Part 4

 • In Gmail, check the box next to a spam email, then click the “Report spam” button.

-• In Outlook; older versions right-click on the spam email in your inbox and select “Mark as junk.”
-Newer versions in the Message tab, click ‘Junk’ as shown below.
+• In Outlook, older versions, right-click on the spam email in your inbox and select “Mark as junk.”
+In the newer versions of the Message tab, click ‘Junk’ as shown below.

 • In Mail for Mac, right-click on the spam email and click “Move to Junk.”